sflury/RedNeb/README.md

 accounting for temperature and density of the gas.
 Stellar absorption corrections are optionally included in the solution.

+While this code is provided publicly, I request that any use thereof be cited in any publications in which this code is used.
 The publication which originally introduced and used this code is Flury et al. 2022 ApJS 260, 1.
-Please cite this reference, as well as relevant extinction laws (e.g., Cardelli et al. 1989.
+Please also cite any relevant relevant extinction laws (e.g., Cardelli et al. 1989.
 ApJ 345, 245), the PyNeb package (Luridiana et al. 2015.
 A&A 573, 42), and, if applicable, the stellar absorption formalism (Izotov et al. 1994.
 ApJ 435, 647)